 Similar to an effects loop on an amp, an auxiliary send on a PA gives you the option of sending a channel to a separate bus output with its own volume level.
 This is used to feed monitor speakers that often need a separate mix to sound best for the musicians.
 It can also be used to send several (or all) of the channels to an effects unit.
 This is fed back into the mixer via an “aux return” jack.

-That said, here are the amps I would recommend first to somebody.
+All that said, here are the amps I would recommend first to somebody.
 My conclusions are from my own experience and the general ‘ukulele public’s consensus.

 Some of the most respected brand names are: Fishman, Roland, LR Baggs, AER, SWR, and Fender.

 The Roland Micro Cube has always been a favorite for an entry-level uke amp.
 But because it’s an electric guitar-oriented piece of gear, I’ve found it over-processes the clean signal, even on the “acoustic” setting (which is actually meant to make an electric guitar sound acoustic).
 That said, I’ve had mine for well over 10 years and it still works.
 I replaced the speaker many moons ago which was a huge improvement in the overall sound.